[Updated: February 3, 2017. Originally Posted: November 2013.]

 Advantages To Renting An Apartment in Europe

-Amenities: With an apartment you’ll get your own kitchen, bathroom, and probably a TV.
-Many come with free phone and internet.
+Amenities: With an apartment, you’ll get your own kitchen, bathroom, and probably a TV.
+Many come with free phone and the internet.
 You might get lucky and find one with a washing machine.

 Disadvantages To Renting An Apartment In Europe

-Rental Legitimacy Concerns: Most of the time you’re dealing with an individual and many people have doubts about giving a stranger their money—especially over the internet.
+Rental Legitimacy Concerns: Most of the time you’re dealing with an individual and many people have doubts about giving a stranger their money—especially over the internet (this is why we love Airbnb).
 Luckily, most rental companies are legit and I don’t personally know anyone who has gotten ripped off.
 Although, be careful and do a little research first.

 How To Find An Apartment Rental In Europe